-I have personally been featured in tons of media including The Washington Post, AJC, FOX, ABC, CBS, CNBC, Entrepreneur Magazine, INC and many more publications.
+I have personally been featured in tons of media including The Washington Post, AJC, FOX, ABC, CBS, CNBC, Entrepreneur Magazine, INC, and many more publications.
 Did I have a fantastic PR Agent?
 Nope!
 I did everything myself with almost zero cost.

 What did it do for my businesses?
 It helped skyrocket sales due to the credibility it added to what I was doing.

-If you are looking for press about your products, you will want to start with smaller publications or blogs in your city.
-Another technique would be media focused on the hair industry like Hype Hair & Sophisticate’s Black Hair Magazine.
+If you are looking for a press about your products, you will want to start with smaller publications or blogs in your city.
+Another technique would be media focused on the hair industry like Hype Hair & Sophisticate's Black Hair Magazine.